asu2304/RFM_model_for_ECOM/README.md

 # RFM_model_for_ECOM
-based off a dataset of a uk retail store, did a comprehensive data analysis on the problem of segmeting the customers based off their characterstics for the business requriement
+based off a dataset of a uk retail store, did a comprehensive data analysis and worked on the problem of segmeting the customers based off their characterstics as per the business requriement